 A lovely linen light is a classic and understated addition that looks natural and doesn’t overpower the room.
 From Beacon Lighting the Mara II Drum Pendant (4) works brilliantly.

 Another way to add some vintage ambience is with a few different coloured and designed planters.
-Ivy Muse has a lot of different colours, sizes and designs that you can use but this Capra Design Etch Pot (8) in the desert colour has an eye-catching moulded symmetrical design.
+Ivy Muse has a lot of different colours, sizes and designs of pots that you can use (8) in the desert colour has an eye-catching moulded symmetrical design.
 The Lead and Thread Planter and Saucer (1) also go well together.

 For toys, you really can’t go past the Qtoys natural build block set (12) made from sustainable plantation timbers with non-toxic finishes, which you can get at Little Earth Nest.
 I also love this Arju Rattan Armchair (10) which is made in a kids size for when they are a little bit older.
 You might just have to get ones in an adults size to match too!